drshahizan/python-web/scrapy/BigMac/readme.md

 In this assignment, we were ask to do some web scraping with the tool that we assigned on.
 We will try do do web scraping using scrapy on `CompAsia.com`.
 The data that we will be scraping are `product's name`, `price`, `discount` and `URL`.
 After that, data will be put in a dataframe and export to a .CSV file.
 The csv file can be found with the name [IphoneProduct.csv](https://github.com/drshahizan/python-web/blob/main/scrapy/BigMac/IphoneProduct.csv) file.

-In conclusion, using scrapy for web scrapping is very benificial for extracting important
+In conclusion, using scrapy for web scrapping is very benificial for extracting important information

 ---